Hiking in Norway

 - Norway is a long and narrow country (check the map, and you’ll see what I mean :)).
 It takes the same amount of time to go from Oslo to the northern point of Norway as it takes to go from Oslo to Rome.

 Norwegians er very proud of their country, especially its nature and its landscapes.
-People here love to be outdoors – hiking, skiing, biking, running, etc. Most of us leave big cities and move into suburbs when we get kids – to be closer to nature, and many of us own cottages or mountain huts.
-These charming cabins could be in the mountains, in the woods or by the sea.
-They could be brand new, or they could have been inherited through generations.
+People love to be outdoors – hiking, skiing, biking, running, etc. Most of us leave big cities and move into suburbs when we get kids – to be closer to nature.
+Many of us own cottages or mountain huts and leave the city for the weekends as soon as possible.
+These charming cabins can be in the mountains, in the woods or by the sea.
+They can be brand new, or they could have been inherited through generations.
 The mountain huts can be everything from a modern apartment to an old wooden cabin with an outside toilet and no electricity.
-We don’t have any cottage, so we usually rent one.
-Another great thing is that you can rent all the equipment you need for the activities on the spot at a ski resort.
+You can rent a cottage in the mountains, in the woods or by the sea and you can rent all the equipment you need for the activities on the spot at a ski resort.

 Mountain ranges in Norway are different and their heights, amount of snow, accessibility, and popularity would depend on the area.
-We never travel further than 4 hours away and prefer our mountains to be high (to some degree).
+Personally, we never travel further than 4 hours away and prefer our mountains to be high (to some degree).

 When hiking we bring our storm kitchen, which is a cooking stove for hikers, and pre-made pancakes batter.
 Usually, we also bring some hot dogs which we grill over a bonfire.
 The few hours of hiking to get to a viewpoint is a terrific way to spend your time.
 The feeling of satisfaction after walking for a few hours and being rewarded with beautiful views is the best in the world.

-I have never been outdoorsy, and I am still not.
-However, lately, I have been getting this urge to go out in nature and explore – especially mountains.
+I have never been outdoorsy, and I am still not, but I love a few hours of a good hike, preferably with a little of hight.
 I still love comfort and luxury and haven’t slept in a tent for 25 years, but I can settle for something in between.

 Returning to the cottage after walking for many hours, lit the fireplace, have a glass of red wine and enjoy a view like this gives the ultimate feeling of peace and satisfaction.
-The mountain air is so fresh, and it is so quiet.
+The mountain air is fresh, and nature is quiet, and it always brings me serenity and peace.
 The only thing you hear is the sound of burning logs in the fireplace and sheep outside.

 Winter season in the mountains is filled with skiing, joy, and parties 🙂 This is the ultimate season to go to the mountains with friends.
 “After ski” pubs are crowded with young adults, the slopes are crowded, and the prices for rentals are skyrocketing 🙂 The closer to the slopes you want to stay -ski-in/ski-out, the dearer it is.

-Whether you are considering doing some hiking in Norway or come for a vacation where you can tour the country up and down remember to bring your wool sweater and a raincoat 🙂 I would also suggest bringing a backpack rather than a suitcase, it is far more convenient for hiking 🙂 You can find best backpacks which you also can use as a cabin luggage in the review made by Smartstepstoaustralia
+When coming to Norway for hiking or a vacation where you can tour the country up and down, remember to bring your wool sweater and a raincoat 🙂 I would also suggest bringing a backpack rather than a suitcase, it is far more convenient for hiking 🙂 You can find the best backpacks which you also can use as a cabin luggage in the review made by Smartstepstoaustralia